C O N S T I T U T I O N

 B. By Letter.

-Any person to whom the ordinance of baptism by immersion has been administered may be received by letter from a church of like faith and practice upon recommendation of the Board of Elders.
+Any person to whom the ordinance of baptism by immersion has been administered may be received by letter from a church of like faith and practice.
+Said person may be presented for membership upon the recommendation of the Board of Elders.

 C. By Statement of Experience.